Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

 \subsection{Overview}

-Figure 2 illustrates the end-to-end process used to simultaneously train the multiple network modules comprising the Ninja Codes creation/detection pipeline.

-For each image sampled from the training dataset (our training images have a uniform resolution of 1024$\times$1024; details regarding dataset preparation will be given later), up to four square patches of random sizes are cut out at random locations.
-The patches are then warped (each vertex is shifted randomly in both $x$ and $y$ directions, with maximum amplitude set to 15\% of the patch's edge length) and randomly rotated to form convex quadrilaterals.
-The quadrilaterals are extracted from the training image, then geometrically rectified and resized into 256$\times$256 square images --- borrowing terminology from steganography research, we call these {\it cover images}.
+Figure 2 illustrates the end-to-end pipeline used to train the multiple network modules involved in the creation and detection of Ninja Codes.
+For each image sampled from the training dataset (with a uniform resolution of 1024$\times$1024), up to four square patches of random sizes are cut out at random locations.
+The patches are then warped (each vertex is shifted in both $x$ and $y$ directions, within a maximum amplitude set to 15\% of the patch's edge length) and rotated to form convex quadrilaterals.
+The quadrilaterals are extracted from the training image, then geometrically rectified and resized into 256$\times$256 square images; borrowing terminology from steganography research, we call these {\it cover images}.

-Next, each cover image, along with a randomly generated 36-bit binary message (code ID), is given to the encoder which outputs an encoded image, i.e., Ninja Code.
-After applying a series of noise functions intended to simulate perturbations owing to the printing method/material (e.g., color shift), the Ninja Codes are re-warped and pasted back onto the training images that they had originally been cut out from; the resulting images mimic real-world scenes in which Ninja Codes have been attached onto various environmental surfaces.
-A second round of noise functions is applied to these images, this time with the intention to simulate perturbations arising from the camera capture process (e.g., optical blur).
-The images are then resized to 300$\times$300, and given as input to the region detector which locates square regions within images that are deemed likely to contain Ninja Codes.
-The results are then refined by the corner detector, to obtain the codes' corner coordinates.
+Next, each cover image, along with a randomly assigned 36-bit ID, is given to the encoder which outputs an encoded image (Ninja Code).
+After applying a series of noise functions intended to simulate perturbations owing to the printing process (e.g., color shift), the Ninja Codes are re-warped and pasted back onto the training image that they had originally been cut out from; the resulting image mimics a real-world scene in which Ninja Codes have been attached onto environmental surfaces.
+A second round of noise functions is applied to this image, this time intended to simulate perturbations arising from the camera capture process (e.g., optical blur).
+The image is then resized to 300$\times$300, and given as input to the region detector which outputs square regions each likely to contain a Ninja Code.
+The results are refined by the corner detector to obtain corner coordinates.

-The detected Ninja Codes are geometrically rectified, scaled to 256$\times$256, and given to the decoder to retrieve their IDs.
-Provided that both the world coordinates and physical dimensions of the individual Ninja Codes are known, the 6-DoF position of the capturing device (e.g., smartphone camera) can be computed using a least squares approach.
-(Many computer vision packages such as OpenCV provide functions that perform this computation; we will omit technical details here, since they are outside the scope of this paper and the technique is well established at this point.)
+Finally, the located Ninja Codes are geometrically rectified, scaled to 256$\times$256, and given to the decoder to retrieve their IDs.
+In real-world detection tasks, the position/pose of the capturing device can be computed using a least squares approach, provided that both the 3D world coordinates and physical dimensions of the detected codes are known.